sunew/pyramid-buildout/README.md

     ./bin/buildout

-Run the application like this:
+Run the pyramid application like this:

     ./bin/pserve development.ini

 or

     ./bin/pserve development.ini --reload

+Run diazo in front of the pyramid application like this:

+    bin/paster serve --reload diazo.ini